KhaledAlqrainy/data-structures-and-algorithms/python/linked_list/README.md

 # Challenge Summary
-Adding a method in Linked list class where it will add a value and do a multiple test to this value.
+Adding a method in Linked list that takes two arguments and Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the head of the zipped list.

 ## Approach & Efficiency
-kth from end : time -> O(n)
+time -> O(n)
+space -> O(1)

 # PR link :
 https://github.com/KhaledAlqrainy/data-structures-and-algorithms/pull/21